 We've had the weBoost Drive 4G-X on board as our primary cellular booster since it was released, and we have definitely seen it demonstrate its strengths.

 But it is not the best choice for everyone.

-weBoost now also sells the Drive 4G-X booster packaged with different antenna combinations in kits too, making this a very flexible foundation for demanding mobile cellular arsenals.
+weBoost now also sells the Drive 4G-X booster packaged with different antenna combinations in kits too, making this a very flexible (albeit sometimes confusing to understand) foundation for demanding mobile cellular arsenals.

 - Gain: 50dB

 - # of Devices Boosted: 4+